DavidPalomeque/linearRegressionR/README.md

 # linearRegressionR

-Linear regression & multiple lineal regression tutorial with R. Simple & easy to follow , even if you are a begginer.
+Linear regression & multiple lineal regression examples with R. Simple & easy to follow , even if you are a begginer.